Iran deal: Who loses as US sanctions return

 The biggest deals Iran signed with foreign companies have been for airplanes to modernize its creaky fleet.

-Boeing (BA) signed a deal to sell 80 jets to Iran Air after the sanctions were lifted.
-The first jets are due to be delivered this year.
+Those are now off.
+Treasury Secretary Steven Mnuchin on Tuesday told reporters that licenses for Boeing and Airbus to export commercial planes, related parts and services to Iran will be revoked after a 90-day period.

-Boeing has said the airplane sales to Iran Air will directly support tens of thousands of US jobs.
-The company noted that 100,000 Boeing employees will be involved with making good on the deal.
+Boeing (BA) previously planned to sell 80 jets to Iran Air.
+The first jets were due to be delivered this year.

-It has also agreed to sell 30 737 MAX airplanes to Aseman Airlines, another Iranian carrier.
+It had also agreed to sell 30 737 MAX airplanes to Aseman Airlines, another Iranian carrier.

-European rival Airbus (EADSF), which has a plant in Alabama, has agreed to sell 100 jets to Iran.
+European rival Airbus (EADSF), which has a plant in Alabama, had agreed to sell 100 jets to Iran.

-Trump's decision to leave the Iran accord puts deals by both companies at risk.
+Boeing said in a statement that it will consult with the US government on next steps.

-"Following today's announcement, we will consult with the U.S. Government on next steps," Boeing said in a statement.
-"As we have throughout this process, we'll continue to follow the U.S. Government's lead."
+"As we have throughout this process, we'll continue to follow the U.S. Government's lead," the company said.

-Worth noting: The jet maker was already preparing to put the brakes on the Iran sales, and can afford to take the hit.
+The jet maker was already preparing to put the brakes on the Iran sales, and can afford to take the hit.

 Airbus said in a statement: "We're carefully analyzing the announcement and will be evaluating next steps consistent with our internal policies and in full compliance with sanctions and export control regulations."